RyanSusana/elepy/docs/guides/custom-views.md

 # What This Guide is About

-This an explanation guide of how I implemented https://docs.elepy.com in Kotlin.
+This an explanation guide of how I implemented the old https://docs.elepy.com (now replaced by docsify) in Kotlin.
 It will focus on the `@View` annotation.

-# The RestModel in Action
-Here is a video of the MarkdownEditor in action.
-<iframe src="https://player.vimeo.com/video/325447625" width="640" height="480" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-# How I implemented it
+## How I implemented it
 It uses this custom RestModel:
 ```kotlin
 @RestModel(name = "Pages", slug = "/api/pages", defaultSortField = "title")